Quit Smoking Cold Turkey: Does It Work?

 The sneaky relapse happens when youâve convinced yourself youâre âover it.â Youâre at a party.
 Someoneâs smoking outside.
 You think you can have just one because youâve been free for three months.

 You canât.
-The data on âjust oneâ is brutal: research from the University of Pittsburgh found that people who have even a single puff after quitting have a 95% chance of returning to full-time smoking.
+Research from the University of Pittsburgh found that people who have even a single puff after quitting face a 95% chance of returning to full-time smoking.
+One puff.
+Ninety-five percent.

 Cold Turkey vs. Getting Help: An Honest Comparison

-Try an assisted method first.
-Use NRT, talk to your doctor about varenicline, call a quitline (1-800-QUIT-NOW â itâs free).
-The success rates are 3 to 7 times higher than cold turkey.
+If you were a friend asking my honest opinion: try an assisted method first.
+Use NRT, talk to your doctor about varenicline, call a quitline (1-800-QUIT-NOW, itâs free).
+The success rates are three to seven times higher than cold turkey.
 There is zero shame in using tools.

 Would you pull a tooth with pliers because doing it without tools is âtougherâ?
 Of course not.
 Same logic applies here.

-But if youâve decided cold turkey is your path â because of personal preference, because you canât access other methods, or because youâve tried everything else â then go in prepared.
+But if youâve decided cold turkey is your path (because of personal preference, because you canât access other methods, or because youâve tried everything else) then go in prepared.
 Not optimistic.
 Prepared.

 The bottom line: Cold turkey works for some people, but the odds are stacked against you.
 A 3-5% success rate means you need a realistic backup plan.
 If cold turkey doesnât work on the first try, itâs not because youâre weak.
 Itâs because you brought bare hands to a neurochemical fight.
 Next time, bring tools.